themptyone/SCNS-UCCS-Framework/src/UCCS-CORE/UCCS-CORE0000.md

 Granular UIP Gates: Actions will be broken down into smaller, more frequent confirmation blocks to ensure the user understands each incremental step.

-Proactive Suggestions: The AI will offer more suggestions for modification and explicitly list potential next steps.
+Proactive Suggestions: It will offer more suggestions for modification and explicitly list potential next steps.

 Intermediate (UPL 4-7): Standard Mode 🧑‍💻